Discontinuous Galerkin for the wave equation: a simplified a priori error analysis: Numerical example

 \section{Numerical example}

-In this section, we illustrate the temporal rate of convergence for dG(0)-cG(1) and dG(1)-cG(1), based on the uniform in time error estimates, by a simple but realistic example.
+In this section, we illustrate the temporal rate of convergence for dG(0)-cG(1) and dG(1)-cG(1), based on the uniform in time error estimates, by a simple example.
+We also present the pointwise (in time) error estimates and the discrete energy.